Loader gif

 2. Credit cards are not an emergency fund.

-Credit cards charge way too much interest to make good substitute emergency funds.
+Credit cards charge way too much to make good substitute emergency funds.
 Plus, your credit limit could be pulled at any time.
 Then what would you do?

 Plus, if you hit financial hard times, the last thing you’ll want to do is go farther into debt.